HalmonLui/Personal-Website/README.md

 # Personal Website

-This portfolio website was created using React.
-Original hosting was done on a personal RaspberryPi3 but due to bad uptime, I transferred hosting to Heroku.
+This portfolio website was created using React.js Original hosting was done on a personal Raspberry Pi 3 but due to inconsistent uptime, I transferred hosting to Heroku.

+The website was coded from scratch and used the particles package.

+Background images are all free and taken from Pexels.